Demographics of Berlin: Population

 In 2014, the city state Berlin had 37,368 live births (+6.6%), a record number since 1991.
 The number of deaths was 32,314.
 Almost 2 million households were counted in the city.
 54 percent of them were single-person households.
 More than 337,000 families with children under the age of 18 lived in Berlin.
 In 2014 the German capital registered a migration surplus of approximately 40,000 people.

 Boroughs

 Nationalities

 As of December 2013 there were approximately 1,000,000 people (about 30 percent of the population) with an immigrant background living in Berlin, with significant differences in their distribution.
 The immigrant community is diverse, with Middle Easterners (including Turkish and Kurdish people and Arabs), smaller numbers of East Asians, Sub-Saharan Africans and other European immigrants, Eastern Europeans forming the largest groups.
 Since the accession of Romania and Bulgaria to the European Union there has been a Romani influx.
 About 70,000 Afro-Germans live in Berlin.

-There are more than 25 non-indigenous communities with a population of at least 10,000 people, including Turkish, Kurdish,Polish, Russian, Croatian, Palestinian, Serbian, Italian, Bosnian, Vietnamese, American, Romanian, Bulgarian, Chinese, Austrian, Ghanaian, Ukrainian, French, British, Spanish, Israeli, Thai, Iranian, Egyptian and Syrian communities.
+There are more than 25 non-indigenous communities with a population of at least 10,000 people, including Turkish, Kurdish, Polish, Russian, Croatian, Palestinian, Serbian, Italian, Bosnian, Vietnamese, American, Romanian, Bulgarian, Chinese, Austrian, Ghanaian, Ukrainian, French, British, Spanish, Israeli, Thai, Iranian, Egyptian and Syrian communities.

+Residents without a migration background in Berlin tend to live in the former parts of East Berlin, while parts where the former West Berlin used to be are more diverse.